 Dr. Richard Gates

 Dr. Richard S. Gates serves as the Director of the Egg Industry Center.
 He holds the Iowa Egg Council Endowed Professorship and has appointments in the departments of agricultural and biological engineering and animal science at Iowa State University.
 His research focuses on controlled environment systems in agriculture, with an emphasis on biological and physiological responses and interactions between animals and the environment.
 He also has studied animal welfare, precision livestock farming and post-harvest loss measurements.
 His extension work focuses on the application of research to air emissions and their mitigation, odor and siting issues, livestock environmental control systems, and livestock heat stress reduction.

-Dr. Maro's lab focuses on economics of the egg industry, egg cost of production and prices and projections of egg production and prices. he provides meaningful marketing and statistical information to the industry in the form monthly reports including flock and price projections.
+Maro's lab focuses on the economics of the egg industry, costs of production, and prices and projections of egg production.
+He provides meaningful marketing and statistical information to the industry in the form of monthly reports including flock and price projections.